 Mississippi Affordable College Savings Program (MACS or the Program) was created by the 2000 Session of the Mississippi Legislature to assist qualified students in financing costs of attending institutions of higher education, to encourage timely financial planning for higher education, provide a savings program for those persons who wish to save to meet post-secondary educational needs beyond the traditional baccalaureate curriculum and to provide a choice of programs to persons who determine that the overall educational needs of their families are best provided by either a savings trust agreement under MACS or a prepaid tuition contract under Mississippi Prepaid Affordable College Tuition Program (MPACT).
 MACS operates under the provisions of Mississippi Code Ann., Section 37-155-101 through Section 37-155-125.
 The administration functions of MACS are delegated to the State of Mississippi Treasury Department (State Treasury).
 The Program is governed by the 13-member College Savings Plans of Mississippi Board of Directors (the Board) consisting of the following members: the State Treasurer (or designee), the Commissioner of Higher Education (or designee), the Executive Director of the Community and Junior College Board (or designee), the Department of Finance and Administration Executive Director (or designee), one member from each congressional district as appointed by the Governor with the advice and consent of the Senate and four nonvoting advisory members appointed by the Lieutenant Governor and the Speaker of the Mississippi House of Representatives.
 The Board has authority to appoint investment managers, adopt resolutions for the administration of the Program and establish investment policies for the Program.
-TIAA-CREF Tuition Financing, Inc. (TFI), a subsidiary of Teachers Insurance and Annuity Association of America (TIAA), and the Board entered into a management agreement under which TFI served as Program Administrator until June 25, 2017.
-On June 26, 2017, Intuition College Savings Solution, LLC (Intuition) began serving as Program Administrator.
+Intuition College Savings Solution, LLC (Intuition) and the Board entered into a management agreement under which Intuition serves as Program Administrator.
 MACS is operated in a manner such that it is exempt from registration as an investment company under the Investment Company Act of 1940.